Ya'akov Moshe Toledano: Biography

-In July 1960, only a month before he died, he married Mary Sebag, a 20-year-old from moshav Tirosh.
-This marriage caused Toledano to receive criticism from much of the Israeli media, from which Toledano defended himself by saying that the marriage was legitimate because he had complied with the Jewish law that stated a man must wait for two holidays after the death of the first wife.
+In July 1960, only months before he died, he married Mary Sebag, a 25-year-old divorcee.
+This led to criticism from much of the Israeli media, from which Toledano defended himself by saying that the marriage was legitimate because he had complied with the Jewish law that stated a man must wait for two holidays after the death of the first wife.
 Toledano also stated "I'm a man of eastern tradition, and did not base my marriage on European Jewish tastes, but according to Jewish law."

-Toledano has a street named after him in the Bavli neighborhood of Tel Aviv, along with the Prize for Jewish literature established by the Tel Aviv Religious Council.
+Toledano died at his home in Jerusalem on 15 October 1960 at the age of 79.
+His funeral at Yeshurun Synagogue was attended by president Yitzhak Ben-Zvi, Prime Minister David Ben-Gurion and the rest of the cabinet.
+A street was named after him in the Bavli neighborhood of Tel Aviv, along with the Prize for Jewish literature established by the Tel Aviv Religious Council.